zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Essays follow a similar format to book reviews.
 But essays offer greater freedom than the review.
 There is no page limit to the essay.
 It is expected to be as concise as possible while still conveying the most important information on their topic.
 You can include references to other readings and your own opinions.
 Think of it as an engaging chapter in a book.
 Make it clear.
 Make it entertaining.
 Make it professional.

 ###Writer's Workshop Schedule
-The Workshop follows a simple format.
+The Workshop usually follows a simple format.
 15 minutes - Warm-up.
 During this time you'll see examples of good writing or do a written exercise.
 30 minutes - Sprint.
 Write about anything, including your MPC work if you wish.
 No talking.
 No phones.
 No distractions.
 45 minutes - Prepare for publication, editing, peer review.
 Time to talk to the tutor one on one, to peer review, and edit.